andy820621/Nuxt-Playground/content/2.concepts/2.app-vue/index.md

 # Application Entry

-To give you the full control of your application, Nuxt allows you to define your down application entry `app.vue` to start minimal (optional).
+To give you the full control of your application, Nuxt allows you to define your own application entry `app.vue` to start minimal (optional).

 // TODO: